enova/pgl_ddl_deploy/README.md

 - `ALTER TABLE` statements can be filtered by subcommand tags.
 For example, if you are using selective replication and want to ignore things like `DISABLE TRIGGER` which may not exist on the subscriber, this is useful to add robustness to DDL replication.

+- Optional support for automatically killing blocking processes on the subscriber system that is preventing DDL execution.

 ## <a name="full_example"></a>A Full Example